nta17071997/MERN_Stack_Instagram_Clone/README.md

 16. Uploading image to cloudinary, saving token in local storage & sloving errors
 17. Adding context
 18. Changing Navigation links on saving
+19. Fetching post and showing that in home screen